|

 Provide Good Footing On Hard Surfaces

 While we do everything that we can to prevent genetic ailments, certain conditions (such as hip dysplasia) can be caused by the environment as well.
-Slick floors, such as hardwood and linoleum, can cause a puppy to slip and slide.
-This, as well as going up flights of stairs, can be very damaging to growing hip joints.
-Carpets, runners, and rubber mats will provide traction and prevent these issues.
-If your pup must go up stairs, carry him!
+Slick floors, such as hardwood and linoleum, can cause a puppy to slip and slide which can damage developing joints.
+Do NOT encourage your puppy to chase toys on a slippery floor.
+Flights of stairs can also be damaging to growing hip joints.
+Carpet runners and rubber mats will provide traction and prevent these issues.
+If your pup must go up stairs, carry her until she is fully grown.

 |